 Jeffrey J. Houlton, M.D.

-Jeffrey J. Houlton, MD, is a new addition to the University of Washington's Department of Otolaryngology, joining the department in 2014.
-He is currently an Assistant Professor with the department and is also a member of the Head & Neck Surgery Division.
+Jeffrey J. Houlton, M.D., joined the department in 2014.
+He is currently an assistant professor and is also a member of the Head & Neck Surgery Division.

-Dr. Houlton has been married to his wife Crystal for 5 years and has two young sons, Caleb and Everett.
+Dr. Houlton has been married to his wife Crystal for five years and has two young sons, Caleb and Everett.

 Undergraduate Education: Texas A&M University, 2000

-Medical School: University of Texas Medica Branch, 2004
+Medical School: University of Texas Medical Branch, 2004

 Internship: University of Cincinnati Department of Otolaryngology, 2009